VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 Every test is 50+ lines of boilerplate.
 You can't see what the test is actually testing.
 Copy-paste logic everywhere.
 Change one thing, break five tests.

+**The real cost isn't just maintenance time**.
+- Your deployment pipeline becomes fragile - tests fail on unrelated changes, blocking releases.
+- Teams avoid refactoring because it means fixing dozens of tests.
+- Architecture decisions get driven by "what won't break the tests" instead of "what's the right design."

 Meanwhile, your unit tests are brittle - every refactoring breaks them because they test implementation details, not behavior.
 You can't deploy with confidence because you're not testing the system as a whole.

+The result: technical debt accumulates, velocity drops, and your test suite becomes an obstacle to good architecture instead of enabling it.

 ## What If Tests Looked Like This Instead?